Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Performance evaluation

 \section{Performance evaluation}

-In this section, we conduct extensive experiments to evaluate the performance of the proposed BCS-Net and BCS-Damp schemes, and compare them with state-of-the-art methods, including traditional BCS \cite{BCS}, Damp \cite{Damp}, network-based Ista \cite{ISTA}, ReconNet \cite{Reconnet} and its improved version, I-Recon \cite{Im-recon}, in terms of reconstruction quality, time complexity and visual effect.
+In this section, we perform extensive experiments to evaluate the performance of the proposed BCSnet and BCS-DAMP schemes, and compare them with state-of-the-art methods, including video CS models 2-D TV and 3-D TV \cite{video}, traditional BCS-SPL \cite{BCS-1}, DAMP \cite{Damp}, GSR \cite{GSR}, network-based Ista \cite{ISTA}, ReconNet \cite{Reconnet} and its improved version, I-Recon \cite{Im-recon} in terms of reconstruction quality, time complexity and visual effect.
+As for Ista, DAMP, GSR, and BCS-SPL approaches, the authors provide the source codes, and we recompile them in our experimental environment.
+As of ReconNet and I-ReconNet, we redo the programming implementation according to the network architecture they describe.
+In the experiments, BM3D presented in \cite{BM3D} is used as the denoiser of DAMP and our proposed BCS-DAMP algorithm.

+For objective evaluation, \textit{PSNR} (Peak Signal-to-Noise Ratios), \textit{SSIM} (Structural Similarity Index Measure), and \textit{Perceptual Similarity} are used to measure the quality of recovered images.
+For subjective evaluation, \textit{MOS} (mean opinion score) marked by various volunteers is employed as the measurement criteria.
+In the experiments, we set the phase number of our BCSnet model to 10, and the number of convolutional layers for each phase is set to 4.
+That is, the BCSnet has a total 40 convolutional layers, which is comparative to the famous Ista method.
+We use TensorFlow 1.4 in \cite{Tensor} to train the proposed multi-channel network at a desktop platform configured with one GPU NVIDIA 1060, one CPU Intel Core i7-4790K with frequency 4.00 GHz and 32GB of memory.
+The training processes takes about 3 hours for one epoch, and we train our network with 50 epoches.